tcd1558/PyTest_Test/README.md

 ## 3 Define a test

-Tests are defined as function and the function name starts with 'test_'
+Tests are defined as function and the function name starts with 'test'